Seil0/Project-HomeFlix/README.md

 # Project-HomeFlix

-Project HomeFlix is a Kellerkinder Project.
-HomeFlix is a Programm that alowes you to sort all your local
+Project HomeFlix is a Kellerkinder Project, that alowes you to sort all your local
 saved movies in clean UI.

 Librarys used in this Project: